ncatlab/nlab-content/pages/5763.md

 and completed in

-* Sander Wolters, _Contravariant vs covariant quantum logic: A comparison of two topos-theoretic approaches to quantum theory_ To appear, 2010.
+* Sander Wolters, _Contravariant vs covariant quantum logic: A comparison of two topos-theoretic approaches to quantum theory_ ([arXiv:1010.2031](http://arxiv.org/abs/1010.2031))

 A comprehensive overview of the proof is given in